RemingtonGerras/csci596_mapreduce/README.md

-# Map Reduction: Parallelizing Mapmaking in Cosmology
+# Map Generation: Parallelizing Mapmaking in Cosmology

 The goal of this project is to parallelize the generation of temperature/polarization anisotropy maps from ground-based telescopes.